-The proportion of expenditure on local (German) suppliers totalled 73% in the reporting year.
+The proportion of expenditure on local (German) suppliers totalled 87% in the reporting year.

-GRI 205 Anti-corruption 205-1 Operating sites that have been checked for corruption risks All WDI operating sites are regularly checked for corruption risks by the management as part of a risk assessment.
+GRI 205 Anti-corruption 205-1 Operations that have been screened for risks related to corruption All WDI operating sites are regularly checked for corruption risks by the management as part of a risk assessment.
 No corruption risks were recognised.
-205-2 Communication and training on anti-corruption policies and procedures 200 2 100% of all WDI employees receive annual anti-corruption training.
-GRI 206 Anti-competitive behaviour 206-1 Legal proceedings due to anti-competitive behaviour, cartel and monopoly formation In the reporting year, there were no legal proceedings initiated under national or international law with the primary aim of preventing anti-competitive behaviour.
-GRI 207 Taxes 007.4 Tour company 207-1 Tax concept The company complies with all tax laws in Germany and abroad.
+205-2 Communication and training on anti-corruption policies and procedures 100% of all management and sales employees are trained in anti-corruption.
+GRI 206 Anti-competitive behaviour 206-1 Legal proceedings due to anti-competitive behaviour, cartel and monopoly formation In the reporting year, there were no legal proceedings initiated under national and international law with the primary aim of regulating anti-competitive behaviour and the formation of cartels and monopolies GRI 207 Taxes 207-1 Tax concept The company complies with all tax laws in Germany and abroad.
 There is no separate tax strategy.
-207-2 Tax governance, control and risk management 20, 2 The management is responsible for compliance with tax laws.
-207-3 Stakeholder involvement and management of tax concerns 237 0 The company is regularly audited by the tax authorities.
+207-2 Tax governance, control and risk management The management is responsible for compliance with tax laws.
+207-3 Stakeholder involvement and management of tax concerns The company is regularly audited by the tax authorities.
 The audit by the tax authorities did not reveal any discrepancies with the tax documents submitted.